- Doctors & Departments

 Choropleth maps identified zip codes in the metro Denver area with higher frequencies of pediatric traumatic injuries.
 For each injury mechanism, there were outlier zip codes with higher injury proportions.
 Total charges for treatments were mapped for all pediatric injuries in each zip code.

-Four out of 53 zip codes accounted for 27 percent of all charges in the immediate metro area, while two zip codes averaged more than $1 million in charges each year for pediatric injury treatment.
+Four out of 53 zip codes accounted for 27% of all charges in the immediate metro area, while two zip codes averaged more than $1 million in charges each year for pediatric injury treatment.

 The team used multivariate linear regression analysis to predict pediatric injuries by zip code plus demographic data from the US census bureau.